stashgg/stash-unity/Assets/Stash.Popup/README.md

 ```

 > **iOS Development Note:**
-> The first Stash checkout call may be slow when running under the Xcode debugger (especially if connected wirelessly), due to `WKWebView` processes being heavilly instrumented by Xcode.
+> The first Stash checkout call may be slow when running under the Xcode debugger (especially if connected wirelessly), due to `WKWebView` processes being heavily instrumented by Xcode.
 This delay only affects debug sessions on the first call, not production builds.